-by Sandra Wisnewski, J.D., Director of the Mid-America Pension Rights Project The Mid-America Pension Rights Project (MAPRP) assists clients with pension and 401(k) issues.
+Sandra Wisnewski, Director of the Mid-America Pension Rights Project at Elder Law of Michigan The Mid-America Pension Rights Project (MAPRP) assists clients with pension and 401(k) issues.
 There are no age or income restrictions and there is never a charge for the services.
-The MAPRP works to find answers and solutions to your pension-related problem.
-Just ask Ms. K. Ms. K lived in a country outside the United States.
-Ms. … Continue reading A-Working Class Program that Works to Solve Your Pension Problems
+The Pension Project works to find answers and solutions to your pension-related problem.
+Just ask Ms. Z. Ms. Z worked for a company for many years.
+It had been so long ago … Continue reading (Mid-America Pension Rights Project): A Working-Class Program that Works to Solve Your Pension Problems

 Via CNBC By Lorie Konish Stocks had a rocky close to 2018.
 That doesn’t mean your required minimum distribution from retirement accounts will be lower this year as a result.
 RMDs, as they are commonly known, are the minimum amount individuals who are age 70½ and older must take out of their retirement funds such as individual retirement accounts or workplace-based accounts such as 401(k) … Continue reading (Mid-America Pension Rights Project): How retirees can make required minimum distributions pain free